 Mothers and non-mothers alike slip into the assumption that the love for your own offspring takes over your life.
 Assumptions are made about women who are mothers and who passionately love their children, single-handedly command entire households and are alive to the world around them.
 Women who are whole.

 A woman I met in a mom’s group just finished an Iron Man Triathlon, her short bob shaking the whole way.
 My sister-in-law cut off her hair on her son’s first birthday and has been wearing a pixie cut since.
 She donated six inches of soft, auburn locks to cancer patients in need of wigs.
 My mother has worn her hair just below her chin for my entire life.
 She is a poet and accomplished pianist.
 My grandmother raised five children, knows how to drive a tractor and makes the best peach pie in the world.
 She not only keeps her hair short around her head, but permed as well.
-Sophisticated, beautiful and brainy women who are also mothers.
+They are sophisticated, beautiful and brainy women who are also mothers.
 It takes intelligence to be a mother, a thinking mother, and I am proud to have joined the ranks.

 So what do I tell my hair stylist, Tim, at Lather Salon?
 I tell him I need a haircut, several inches, please.
 Short enough to require less attention and be less attractive to my son’s strong and curious hands, but long enough to toss coyly over my shoulder or shake playfully in a fit of sexy passion.

 Leslie Klipsch is a mother and writer living in Chicago with her husband, Jake, and their son, Oliver.
+This essay originally appeared in Chicago Baby.